openequella/openequella.github.io/guides/TestingTips.md

   * ```server.3=192.168.1.113:2888:3888```
 * Assuming you've kept the Zookeeper dataDir to be ```/usr/local/zookeeper-3.4.5/dataDir```, add a file at ```/usr/local/zookeeper-3.4.5/dataDir/myid``` and put in the single digit server ID (1,2, or 3).

-## Equella Clustering in a Sandbox
+## openEQUELLA Clustering in a Sandbox

 1. Filestore:
   1. Create a shared directory on one of the servers